Related Minor: Physics

 Program Director: Keith L. Peterson, Professor of Chemistry

 The chemistry major encourages students to achieve a sound understanding of the fundamental concepts of molecular science and prepares students for careers in industry, technology, and teaching, as well as for graduate study in chemistry and the health sciences.
 Many biology majors find that they can obtain a second major in chemistry by taking several additional chemistry/math courses beyond those required for the biology

 Students can expect to gain experience actually using state-of-the-art scientific equipment.
 Latest acquisitions include an UNIX workstation, gas chromatograph, high-performance liquid chromatograph, a Fourier transform infrared spectrometer, and several lasers.
-Laboratory explorations are at the heart of the physical science experience at Wesleyan College.
+Laboratory explorations are at the heart of the physical and NMR Spectrometer science experience at Wesleyan College.
 Our labs are spacious, modern and well-equipped.

 Many internships are available to chemistry and physics students in the local community.
 Recent sponsors include the Medical Center of Central Georgia, Coliseum Northside Hospital, Piedmont Sports Medicine Clinic, Mercer Medical School, Georgia Extension Service, Environmental Health Labs, J. M. Huber Corporation, Georgia Crime Lab, and the Macon Museum of Arts and Sciences.

 - Munroe Scholars Program.
 Provides substantial financial support for outstanding students majoring in science and math.

 - Chemical Rubber Company Outstanding First Year Student Award.

 - Leslie Quillian Scholarship.
 For a rising junior or senior Georgia resident.